valory-xyz/mech-tools-dev/docs/index.md

 git clone https://github.com/<your-username>/mech-tools-dev.git
 ```

-- Option 2: Use GitHub's UI or its CLI tools:
+- Option 2: To clone and fork in a single command, you can use Github's CLI tools:

 ```bash
 gh repo fork https://github.com/valory-xyz/mech-tools-dev --clone=true